meooow25/carrot/README.md

 #### How is Carrot fast enough to calculate rating changes of every contestant in real time?
 FFT.
 The answer is always FFT.

-#### Cool, how do I install it?
-Carrot is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/carrot/) and [Chrome](https://chrome.google.com/webstore/detail/carrot/gakohpplicjdhhfllilcjpfildodfnnn).

-#### Your code sucks
 Suggestions and ideas for improvements are most welcome.
+Please [open an issue](https://github.com/meooow25/carrot/issues).